Napolitain/liquipedia-calendar/DESIGN.md

 ### Cache hit (game)

 Once a first request has been made, the data will be stored in the cache.
 Subsequent requests will be served from the cache, which is much faster than fetching the data from Liquipedia.net.
 The data will expire after a set period of time, for now 3 hours.
-As a request is tied to a game (but not a player!), the cache key is the game name.
+There will be 2 cache keys types: one for the superstar player and one for the game.
+If the player requested isn't found in the cache, but the game is, the application will receive HTML data from the cache.
+The application will then filter players from the retrieved HTML data from the cache, and create the calendar.
-The cache not only speeds up the application, but also protects Liquipedia.net from being overwhelmed by requests.
+The cache not only speeds up the application by removing external network calls, but also protects Liquipedia.net from being overwhelmed by requests.

 ```mermaid
 sequenceDiagram